 Submission of Draft Concept Development Report: Fall 2017

-Completion of Local Concept Development Phase: Spring 2018
+Completion of Local Concept Development Phase: Summer 2018

 Community Stakeholders Meeting No. 1 for Purpose & Need Statement Development: Fall 2016

 Public Information Center for Purpose and Need Statement Development: Fall 2016